Capitol Hill Occupied Protest: Community gardens

-Discourse

 Arts and culture

 The intersection of 12th and Pine was converted into a square for teach-ins (where a microphone was used for organizing) and to encourage those with destructive intentions to leave the area.
 An area at 11th and Pine was set aside as the "Decolonization Conversation Café", a discussion area with daily topics.
 An outdoor cinema with a sound system and projector was set up on June 9 and screened films, including 13th (a 2016 documentary by Ava DuVernay about racism and mass incarceration) and Paris Is Burning, a 1990 documentary by Jennie Livingston.

-The Marshall Law Band (a Seattle-based hip-hop fusion group) began performing for protesters during the week of June 1 - June 8 when protesters were confronting police at what was known as "the Western barricade" due to it being one block West of the entrance to the East Precinct.
+The Marshall Law Band (a Seattle-based hip-hop fusion group) began performing for protesters during the week of June 1–8 when protesters were confronting police at what was known as "the Western barricade" due to it being one block West of the entrance to the East Precinct.
 During this week, they played several hour sets with a sign of the protest demands near the stage every single night.
 The stage was close enough to the barricade that at times when relations between the protesters and cops got violent the band found themselves in the line of fire.
 They kept performing, even when there was tear gas in the air and rubber bullets being fired.
 The band continued playing regularly once the CHOP was established.
 In November 2020, Marshall Law Band released an album called 12th & Pine about their experience as the "House band of the CHOP".

 A block-long Black Lives Matter street mural, on East Pine Street between 10th and 11th Avenues, was painted on June 10 and 11.
 Individual letters of the mural were painted by local artists of color, and supplies were purchased with donations from demonstrators and passersby.